 It’s worth monitoring the weather and planning this trip for a clear night, since the blue open sky that gave way to absolute darkness and stars atop a snow-covered mountain was a spectacular contrast to the earlier beach day in the baking sun we had experienced.
 We packed warm cloths, hats and mitts with the cold weather in mind.
 Yes, those 2010 Vancouver Winter Olympic mittens came in handy!

-I hope you enjoyed exploring the adventures that can be had in the various climate zones of Hawaii’s big island.
+I hope you enjoyed exploring the adventures and Big Island activities that can be had in the various climate zones of Hawaii’s big island.
 Don’t forget to link to Touring Hawaii’s Big Island Kona Coast Beaches by Scooter to learn about eight great beaches all accessible from Kalua-Kona as easy day trips on two wheels (or by car).
 We found alternating adventure days with beach days was a great mix for activity (and saving your hide from the intense sun!)
 You can’t go to Hawaii without taking time to kick back at the beach and relax with the sand between your toes.
 Aloha!

 Great for planning, and you’ll want to pack it along for the trip – check out Lonely Planet’s Hawaii the Big Island.
 Or search out all of the Hawaii guidebook options on chapters.indigo.ca or on Amazon.
 If you prefer immediate access in e-book format you can get that through Chapters/Indigo as well, or at ebooks.com